UNTITLED MIGRANT

 12 lithographs on fabric, lace, embroidery

-The installation incorporates a series of lithographs, which experiemnt engraving together with textile art.
-The body of lithoghs compose a possible worldwide migratory landscape reflecting the relationships between migration, colonization, wars, dictatorships, famines, and climatic disasters.
-The iconographic repertoire of lithographs emerged from the encounters with migrants.
+The installation incorporates a series of lithographs, experimenting engraving in synergy with textile art.
+The body of lithographs compose a possible worldwide migratory landscape.
+An invitation of reflecting the relationships between migration, colonization, wars, dictatorships, famines, and climatic disasters.